xgeric/UCPhrase-exp/readme.md

 python exp.py --gpu 0 --dir_data ../data/devdata
 ```

+Model checkpoint and output files will be stored under the generated "experiments" folder.

 ## Citation
 If you find the implementation useful, please consider citing the following paper: